ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 .. tab-set::

-    .. tab-item:: New major and minor versions
+    .. tab-item:: New major or minor versions

-        When creating a new major or minor version, ensure your ``origin main`` branch is up to date with:
+        When creating a new major or minor version, ensure your ``origin main`` branch is up to date using this code:

         .. code-block:: text